 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-BBQ Reviews - April 20th
+Bug Spray Reviews - April 20th

 Flicking through numerous pages of instructions and becoming increasingly frustrated as you try to build your furniture could become a thing of the past.
 That’s because scientists from the Nanyang Technological University in Singapore (NTU Singapore) …– Read more